 The VR Avatar was completed in Q3 2020.
-The VR Avatar is currently in the process of being integrated into RadixMotion's "Meu" platform (the "Meu Platform"), the first social platform based on three-dimensional human movement data, which uses RadixMotion's movement data channels to bridge virtual reality and mobile augmented reality.
+The Avatar has been integrated into RadixMotion's "Meu" platform (the "Meu Platform"), the first social platform based on three-dimensional human movement data, which uses RadixMotion's movement data channels to bridge virtual reality and mobile augmented reality.
 The VR Avatar is expected to assist in the Company's larger efforts towards reducing the stigma associated with, among other things, truffles and other psychedelic substances.
 The VR Module was completed in calendar Q4 2020.
 It was initially expected to be launched in one or more Smart Shops in calendar Q4 2020.
 However, effective December 15, 2020, the Government of the Netherlands imposed a lockdown within the Netherlands to address the ongoing COVID-19 pandemic, ordering the closure of all non-essential businesses within the Netherlands, including Smart Shops.
-As a result, the VR module was launched instead on the Steam store receiving positive media attention from the VR community as well as 96 paid downloads.
+As a result, the VR module was launched instead on the Steam store receiving positive media attention from the VR community as well as 98 paid downloads.

-The VR Module has been upgraded to be able to run on the Oculus Quest VR headset and has been submitted to the Oculus Lab store mid-July.
-We are expecting approval to the Oculus Lab store mid August.
+The VR Module has been approved by the Oculus Quest Lab Store mid-August and a marketing campaign is being evaluated.
 The budget for these updates as well as app maintenance are part of the acquisition of Radix Motion deal.

 The VR app is also currently present in 2 smart shops, 1 VR set at Supersmart in Tiel and one in 'Smartshop Utrecht'.
-The Company expects to deliver VR Headsets to more Smartshops in the next calendar year.
+The Company expects to deliver VR Headsets to more Smart Shops in the next calendar year.